Tour Featuring Mwinilunga, Kafue and Southern Province

 There are currently over ten species of antelope including Sable, Eland; Kudu and The Plains Zebra.

-Early start to Masuku Lodge (Nkanga River Conservation Area, Choma in southern Zambia) aproximate 8 hour drive
+Early start to Masuku Lodge (Nkanga River Conservation Area, Choma in southern Zambia) approximate 8 hour drive.

 Accommodation : Quaint en-suite cottages